 - 5.1.1 Validation is an integral part of a bank's rating system architecture to provide reasonable assurances about its rating system.
 Banks adopting the IRB Approach should have a robust system in place to validate the accuracy and consistency of their rating systems, processes and the estimation of all relevant risk components.
 They should demonstrate to SAMA that their internal validation process enables them to assess the performance of internal rating and risk estimation systems consistently and meaningfully. - 5.1.2 The validation process should include review of rating system developments (see subsection 5.2), ongoing analysis (see subsection 5.3), and comparison of predicted estimates to actual outcomes (i.e. back-testing, as described paragraphs 5.1.3 and 5.1.4 and subsection 5.4). - 5.1.3 Banks should regularly compare realized default rates with estimated PDs for each grade and be able to demonstrate that the realized default rates are within the expected range for that grade.
 The actual long run average default rate for each rating grade should not be significantly greater than the PD assigned to that grade.
 The methods and data used in such comparisons by banks should be clearly documented.
 This analysis and documentation should be updated at least annually. - 5.1.4 Similarly, banks using the Advanced IRB Approach should complete such analysis for their estimates of LGD and EAD.
 Such comparisons should make use of historical data that are over as long a period as possible.
-A bank must estimate an LGD for each facility that aims to reflect economic downturn conditions where necessary to capture the relevant risks.
-This LGD cannot be less than the long-run default-weighted average loss rate given default calculated based on the average economic loss of all observed defaults within the data source for that type of facility.
 The actual loss rates experienced on defaulted facilities should not be significantly greater than the LGD estimates assigned to those facilities. - 5.1.5 Banks should also use other quantitative validation tools and comparisons with relevant external data sources.
 The analysis should be based on data that are appropriate to the portfolio, are updated regularly, and cover a relevant observation period.
 Banks' internal assessments of the performance of their own rating systems should be based on long data histories, covering a range of economic conditions, and ideally one or more complete business cycles. - 5.1.6 Banks should have in place a process for vetting data inputs, including the assessment of accuracy, completeness and appropriateness of the data specific to the assignment of an approved rating.
 Detailed documentation of exceptions to data input parameters should be maintained and reviewed as part of the process cycle of validation.